 Although it has been criticized for not measuring body fat or fitness levels, and is not the ideal measure for all ethnic groups, youths' body mass index (BMI) still helps track rates of obesity.
 The BMI was calculated from the height and weight measurements youth provided on the survey.
-Based on this measure.
-76% of students were considered to be a healthy weight for their age and gender, while 3% were underweight, 17% overweight and 5% obese.
+Based on this measure, 76% of students were considered to be a healthy weight for their age and gender, while 4% were underweight, 15% overweight and 5% obese.
+This distribution was similar to that seen in 2003.

 Males were more likely than females to be overweight.
-Compared to the province as a whole, both males and females in this area were more likely to be overweight, but less likely to be underweight.
+Compared to the province as a whole, youth in this area were more likely to be overweight or obese (males: 25% vs. 21%; females: 15% vs. 12%).

 Obesity is linked to health challenges at all ages.
-Students whose BMI indicated they were obese were less likely than healthy weight youth to rate their health as excellent.
-In addition, obese youth were more likely than healthy weight youth to have spent three or more hours on an average school day watching television (40% vs. 23%).
+Compared to youth who were a healthy weight, obese youth were less likely to rate their health as excellent (14% vs. 37%) and more likely to report that they had not exercised in the past week (15% vs. 7%).
+Overweight and obese youth were also more likely than healthy weight youth to have spent three or more hours on an average school day watching television (32% vs. 24%) or playing video games (21% vs. 13%).